-Paul Ryan, under growing pressure, advocates simultaneous Obamacare 'repeal and replace'
+Trump wants Obamacare repeal 'quickly,' but Republicans aren't ready

 Rep. Mark Meadows, the chairman of the conservative House Freedom Caucus, said the group will not take an official position on the vote until they get more reassurances from leadership.

-"We just would like some more specifics in terms of repeal and replacement aspects of the Affordable Care Act, where we're going with it," Meadows said as he left the GOP conference meeting.
+"We just would like some more specifics in terms of repeal and replacement aspects of the Affordable Care Act, where we're going with it," Meadows said as he left the meeting.
 "Hopefully, what we will see and we're hopeful that leadership will give us some more specifics in the next 24 to 48 hours."

 "I ran for office on repeal and replace.
 I certainly think we should advance replacement aspects as quickly as possible," New Jersey Republican Rep. Leonard Lance told CNN.